-- specific users by authorized internal or external investigating parties at the discretion of the Director.
-Where reasonable, individuals suspected of being in violation will be invited to cooperate with the investigation process. - 11.2 Information available to selected information technology staff by virtue of their authority or privilege shall be held in confidence, except where a violation of the policy is suspected.
+- 11.2 Information available to selected information technology staff by virtue of their authority or privilege shall be held in confidence, except where a violation of the policy is suspected.
 In such cases, the information technology staff has the duty to report the matter to the Director. - 11.3 No individual will disclose confidential data to any external agency without the approval of the Director.
-The Local Authority Freedom of Information and Protection of Privacy ActLAFOIP will guide the disclosure of confidential data. - 12.
+The Local Authority Freedom of Information and Protection of Privacy Act LAFOIP will guide the disclosure of confidential data. - 12.
 Users have a right to fair and equitable treatment throughout any investigation into violations of Information Technology security policies.
 Where appropriate, a user being investigated for violations shall be kept informed and shall be invited to cooperate with the investigation. - 13.
 Where a violation has been identified, the Director may apply appropriate sanctions, up to and including dismissal or recommendation for dismissal. - 14.
 Where a violation occurs that might involve possible criminal or legal action, it will be referred to the police for further investigation.